 And honestly, it’s about time…

 As far back as 2004, studies were showing that people who took heartburn drugs like Zantac faced an increased risk of bladder cancer and by 2013, scientists determined that the drug raised the risk of stomach cancer as well.

 But, like with everything when it comes to Big Pharma, the almighty dollar beats out patient safety so it’s taken this long for a recall to finally happen.

 Calming irritation and improving digestion without dangerous medications

 But, where does that leave you?
 What can you do if you’re living with heartburn, acid reflux, and indigestion to calm the irritation and put out the fire without these cancer-causing medications?

-The enzymes and probiotics in the formula give your intestinal tract what it needs to thoroughly digest the food you eat, absorb vital nutrients, and balance your gut microbiome while the fibers and fermented grasses keep everything moving.
+The enzymes and probiotics give your intestinal tract what it needs to thoroughly digest the food you eat, absorb vital nutrients and balance your gut microbiome while the fibers and fermented grasses keep everything moving.